km321/km321/README.md

 - **LinkedIn**: [View LinkedIn profile](https://www.linkedin.com/in/kylenmelton/)
 - **Email**: [Email Me](mailto:kyle@meltonstudios.com)

-## 💼 Past Projects
-- **API Server Integration**: Developed a robust API server to streamline data processing and enhance system efficiency.
-- **Video Streaming Platform**: Led the creation of a video streaming service, improving content delivery and user engagement.
-- **PWA for Field Management**: Designed a Progressive Web App to assist with construction project management and field operations.

 I'm always looking to grow, learn, and explore new opportunities in technology.
 Let's connect and build something great together!